 \subsection{Experimental details}

 We carry out confocal microscopy experiments with colloidal particles which we track at the single particle level in space and time.
 These particles closely approximate the hard sphere model~\cite{royall2023,royall2018jcp}.
 We use fluorescently labeled density and refractive index matched colloids of sterically stabilized polymethyl methacrylate.
-The diameter of the colloids was $\sigma^\mathrm{exp}$= 3.23 $\mu$m and the polydispersity was 6\% which is sufficient to suppress crystallization here.
-The Brownian time to diffuse a radius here is $\tau_B=6.06$s.
+The diameter of the colloids is $\sigma^\mathrm{exp}$= 3.23 $\mu$m and the polydispersity is 6\% which is sufficient to suppress crystallization.
+The Brownian time to diffuse a radius is $\tau_B=6.06$ s.
 The particles were labelled with the fluorescent dye 3,3’-dioctadecyloxacarbocyanine perchlo- rate (DiOC$_{18}$).
 Further details are available in~\citet{royall2018jcp}.
 In this system, the locally favoured structure is the defective icosahedron~\cite{royall2015,royall2018jcp}.
-This structure is pictured in Fig.~\ref{figAngell}(b), and (unlike the antiprism of the KA model), it does not contain a full shell around a central particle.
-Below, we shall consider the distance from a given particle to the center of the LFS.
-For the defective icosahedron we take a particle close to the centre of mass around $0.45\sigma$, as illustrated in Fig. \ref{figAngell}(b).
+This structure is pictured in Fig.~\ref{figAngell}(b).

-In the case of hard spheres, the glass transition is obtained via compression, or increasing the volume fraction $\phi$.
-The reduced pressure $Z=\beta P/\rho$ where $\beta=1/k_BT$ the thermal energy, $P$ is pressure and $\rho$ is number density is a convenient quantity with which to express the state point~\cite{berthier2009}.
-Here $Z$ is determined from the Carnahan--Starling relation.
+The glass transition of hard spheres is obtained via compression, or increasing the volume fraction $\phi$.
+A convenient quantity to express the state point is the reduced pressure $Z=\beta P/\rho$~\cite{berthier2009}, with $\beta=1/k_BT$ the inverse thermal energy, $P$ the pressure and $\rho$ the number density.
+Here $Z$ is determined from the Carnahan--Starling relation

-where $\phi$ is the particle volume fraction.
-Although the colloidal system approaches its glass transition via compression rather than cooling, to facilitate comparison with the simulations (and, more generally, molecular systems), we nevertheless take the liberty of referring to the colloidal system as being supercooled~\cite{royall2023}.
+Although the colloidal system approaches its glass transition via compression rather than cooling, to facilitate comparison with the simulations and, more generally, molecular systems, we still refer to the colloidal system as being supercooled~\cite{royall2023}.

-We consider two state points, with $\phi=0.587$ and $\phi=0.593$, Z= 0.600 and 0.632.
-The lengths of the trajectories are 421 and 4270$\tau_B$ respectively.
+We consider two state points, $\phi$=0.587 and $\phi$=0.593, corresponding to $Z$= 24.54 and $Z$=25.75.
+The trajectories last 421$\tau_B$ and 4270$\tau_B$, respectively.